-Jump into New England fall with this delicious 15 minute apple omelette with sharp cheddar cheese for a protein punch.
-You may not think apples go in omelettes but it's great combined with kale and sharp cheddar cheese!
+Jump into New England fall with this delicious 10 minute apple omelet for one with sharp cheddar cheese for a protein punch.
+You may not think apples go in omelets but it's great combined with kale and sharp cheddar cheese!

 [This recipe was originally posted in October 2016.
 It has been updated with new photos, cooking instructions, expert tips, FAQ, related recipes, video and ways to repurpose/use up ingredients]

-You just need to chop 2 ingredients (kale & apple) to get this super unique and delicious omelette.
+You just need to chop 2 ingredients (kale & apple) to get this super unique and delicious omelet.
 Make it for breakfast, brunch, or an easy one pan dinner.
+It's so quick and easy.

 - Eggs